 Blackhawk Equipment offers many types of cooling water systems for your exact industrial cooling water requirements.
 Blackhawk also helps design and install custom cooling towers.
 The most popular types of cooling water systems are dry fluid, closed evaporative and open evaporative cooling towers.

-Cooling towers are essentially large scale and specialized air conditioners for industrial buildings and manufacturing facilities.
-They are used to remove unwanted heat from a building to keep facilities safe and at a reasonable operating temperature.
 Federal regulations now require an annual two percent reduction of water use intensity for industrial applications, so it’s very important to install a cooling tower system that meets these and other local ordinances.
 A well-designed cooling tower and water treatment system can also remove depositing minerals, corrosive elements and control microbe growth, resulting in a more efficient system while saving thousands of dollars in operational costs each year.

 Cooling towers come in many sizes depending on the exact needs and amount of heat that must be removed from the facility.
 From small units that fit on top of a building rooftop to standalone structures that are built to exact specs and environments.
 The exact cooling load required depends on how much heat must be removed and is often based on a location’s relative humidity in the air.
 Blackhawk Equipment has installed cooling tower systems for a variety of industries including petroleum, energy, food & beverage and various manufacturing facilities across Colorado, the United States and internationally.